patronasxdxd/dev/README.md

 ## Disclaimer

 The content of this readme document (“Readme”) is of purely informational nature.
-In particular, none of the content of the Readme shall be understood as advice provided by Threshold USD AG, any Threshold USD Project Team member or other contributor to the Readme, nor does any of these persons warrant the actuality and accuracy of the Readme.
+In particular, none of the content of the Readme shall be understood as advice provided by Threshold USD Foundation, any Threshold USD Project Team member or other contributor to the Readme, nor does any of these persons warrant the actuality and accuracy of the Readme.

 Please read this Disclaimer carefully before accessing, interacting with, or using the Threshold USD Protocol software, consisting of the Threshold USD Protocol technology stack (in particular its smart contracts) as well as any other Threshold USD technology.

-While Threshold USD AG developed the Threshold USD Protocol Software, the Threshold USD Protocol Software runs in a fully decentralized and autonomous manner on the Ethereum network.
-Threshold USD AG is not involved in the operation of the Threshold USD Protocol Software nor has it any control over transactions made using its smart contracts.
-Further, Threshold USD AG does neither enter into any relationship with users of the Threshold USD Protocol Software.
+While Threshold USD Foundation developed the Threshold USD Protocol Software, the Threshold USD Protocol Software runs in a fully decentralized and autonomous manner on the Ethereum network.
+Threshold USD Foundation is not involved in the operation of the Threshold USD Protocol Software nor has it any control over transactions made using its smart contracts.
+Further, Threshold USD Foundation does neither enter into any relationship with users of the Threshold USD Protocol Software.
 Any and all functionalities of the Threshold USD Protocol Software, including the thUSD, are of purely technical nature and there is no claim towards any private individual or legal entity in this regard.

-THRESHOLD USD AG IS NOT LIABLE TO ANY USER FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE, IN CONNECTION WITH THE USE OR INABILITY TO USE THE THRESHOLD USD PROTOCOL SOFTWARE (INCLUDING BUT NOT LIMITED TO LOSS OF collateral, thUSD, LOSS OF DATA, BUSINESS INTERRUPTION, DATA BEING RENDERED INACCURATE OR OTHER LOSSES SUSTAINED BY A USER OR THIRD PARTIES AS A RESULT OF THE THRESHOLD USD PROTOCOL SOFTWARE OR A FAILURE OF THE THRESHOLD USD PROTOCOL SOFTWARE TO OPERATE WITH ANY OTHER SOFTWARE).
+THRESHOLD USD FOUNDATION IS NOT LIABLE TO ANY USER FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE, IN CONNECTION WITH THE USE OR INABILITY TO USE THE THRESHOLD USD PROTOCOL SOFTWARE (INCLUDING BUT NOT LIMITED TO LOSS OF collateral, thUSD, LOSS OF DATA, BUSINESS INTERRUPTION, DATA BEING RENDERED INACCURATE OR OTHER LOSSES SUSTAINED BY A USER OR THIRD PARTIES AS A RESULT OF THE THRESHOLD USD PROTOCOL SOFTWARE OR A FAILURE OF THE THRESHOLD USD PROTOCOL SOFTWARE TO OPERATE WITH ANY OTHER SOFTWARE).

 The Threshold USD Protocol Software has been developed and published under the GNU GPL v3 open-source license, which forms an integral part of this disclaimer.